ioccc-src/winner/2019/mills/README.md

 ```

 Validation cycles are used to test the network to see if it has learned to
-generalize -- how well performs on data it hasn't seen before (as opposed to
+generalize -- how well it performs on data it hasn't seen before (as opposed to
 the training data that the network will see many times as it trains).
 Progress
 on the validation set is also displayed with a validation progress report that
 looks like